pubnub/pubnub-mcp-server/resources/sdk_docs/unity_storage-and-playback.md

 ### Other examples

-Retrieve the last 25 messages on a channel synchronously:
+Retrieve the last 25 messages on a channel synchronously

 ```
 1

 ```

 ## Delete messages from history